 Lemongrass grows best in full sun or partial shade.
 For a healthy plant, position lemongrass in the garden or a pot to receive at least 6-8 hours of sunlight a day.

 Although lemongrass can be relativity drought tolerant, regular watering will encourage strong, healthy growth.
 Lemongrass is a subtropical and tropical plant where it grows in humid conditions with regular rainfall.
-During winters dormant state, water should be reduced.
+During winter and the plant’s dormant state, water should be reduced.

-As a general rule of thumb, it is a good idea to allow the top 1 inch of soil to dry out between watering – though, below this, the soil below should remain moist.
+As a general rule of thumb, it’s a good idea to allow the top 1 inch of soil to dry out between watering – though, below this, the soil below should remain moist.
 You can check the soil with your finger or use a water gauge.

 How To Grow Lemongrass